cwentland0/perform/doc/solver/bound.rst

 Mean Flow Inlet
 ^^^^^^^^^^^^^^^
-The mean flow inlet boundary condition is applied by setting ``bound_cond_inlet = "meanflow"``.
+This boundary condition is activated by setting ``bound_cond_inlet = "meanflow"`` in ``solver_params.inp``.
 This boundary condition provides a non-reflective inlet that requires some sense of a mean flow (or the flow infinitely far upstream) about which the unsteady flow is simply a perturbation.
 It effectively fixes the incoming characteristics while allowing the outgoing characteristics to be transmitted outside the domain without acoustic reflections.

 The applicable boundary condition input parameters are as follows: